speedment/speedment-doc/pages/crud.md

 ```
 Thus, the two new `Language` entities we created and persisted to the database were rolled back.

-Data changes are persisted to the database upon invoking the `Transaction::commit` method as shown hereunder:
+Data changes are committed to the database upon invoking the `Transaction::commit` method as shown hereunder:

 ``` java
     long noLanguagesInTransaction = txHandler.createAndApply(